 The filing fee for a Complaint to Establish Paternity is $100.

-The filing fee for a Complaint for Support - Custody - Visitation is $100.
+The filing fee for a Complaint for Custody - Support - Pare ting Time is $100.

 There is no filing fee, surcharge or summons fee for a Complaint for Support of Spouse or Child or for a Complaint for Protection from Abuse (G.L. c.
 209A).

 If you get public assistance or your income is very low, you may be able to get the filing fees "waived".
 If you cannot afford the fees, fill out an Affidavit of Indigency.
 Ask the clerk at the desk who gave it to you, to approve it.
 You will not have to pay the fees and the state will also pay the cost of serving the papers

 If you getting divorced, you can file a Motion for Temporary Support.
 You will get a hearing and the court can make a temporary order of support for your children or you.
 The temporary order lasts until the court changes the order.
 The court may change the order when the judge hears your divorce case.